-Bodies of the industry handling diisocyanates (manufacturers, importers, major formulators, industry sector associations) have committed themselves to the development of training material4.
-Currently preliminary discussions regarding practical aspects are carried out in the so called "PU exchange panel", organised by the manufacturer associations ISOPA and ALIPA.
+Bodies of the industry handling diisocyanates (manufacturers, importers, major formulators, industry sector associations) have committed themselves to the development of training material.
+Preliminary discussions regarding practical aspects were carried out in the so called "PU exchange panel", organised by the manufacturer associations ISOPA and ALIPA.
 Stakeholders of all users of diisocyanates in the scope of the restriction were invited to participate.
-It is to be expected that final responsibility for development of content and material will be transferred to a "training working group" - "a not-for-profit body (under a status to be determined) to represent industry with the other stakeholders involved in the training process and in the maintaining of the training content.
-This body should be open for all contributing parties to the training material"5.
-Industrial representatives have indicated their willingness to take up the burden of translation of the materials in the EU languages needed.
-Material that is developed will take into account existing national regulations.
+A more permanent organisation ("a not-for-profit body (under a status to be determined) to represent industry with the other stakeholders involved in the training process and in the maintaining of the training content.
+This body should be open for all contributing parties to the training material"6).and further development of training content is being discussed in cooperation with an external consultant.
+Material tah thas bene developed will be cheked and screend by the not-for-profit-body mentioned above.